yatharthb97/flux/README.md

-# Flux: A data flow model
+ ## Flux: A data flow model

 **Formally: pyConsole : Concept and Construction.**

 **Check: [specification-LineBuffer.txt](specification-LineBuffer.txt)** .

-`pyConsole` is planned to be a python library that would serve as ageneric utility for CLI python appications.
-The aim of this library is to provide some high level functionality that is currently not addressed by any other libraries.
-The primary motivation behind this library has been to differentate and parse different information sets arriving at a single port.
+`flux`: The primary motivation behind this library has been to differentate and parse different information sets arriving at a single port.
 To illustrate, let us consider a `Serival-device`  which **transmits** in different `channels`:

 1. Data
 2. Meta-data (information about the current device state)